jwrr/lued/README.md

 * alt_n - clean up prompt to read empty file.

 * alt_ku/kl - if not selected then toupper/tolower the current char and move right
-* insert_tab - if previous line is blank then check two lines above